msr8/discordcatbot/docs/README.md

 # More Support

-If you still are having issues with the bot, join our discord support server or send a message to me, MSR8#0827
+If you still are having issues with the bot, join the discord support server or send a message to me, MSR8#0827